08 Jan Neck Pain Solutions for Teachers

 - Grade Papers at Eye Level: Reading over a desk puts you in a hunched position that is not ideal for spine health.
 Teachers should hold papers up, or use a stand, to put papers at eye level.
 Small adjustments like this one are the kind that can make long-term impacts.
 When considering how much time is spent each day in positions that are detrimental to the spine, it is understandable that back pain would be the result.
 By changing how your spine is aligned in those hours, you can limit the negative impact on the lower back.

 Teachers are at high risk for developing neck and back pain.
 If you have started experiencing pain in these areas, adopt these tips to see if the adjustments make a difference.
 If you are experiencing chronic back pain, it may be time to see a professional.
-At the Center for Spinal Disorders, we have extensive experience in treating a wide range of spinal conditions.
+At The Center for Musculoskeletal Disorders, we have extensive experience in treating a wide range of spinal conditions.
 We use the most minimally invasive treatment options when possible, after evaluating the patient thoroughly.
-To schedule an appointment with one of our experienced physicians please call 201-510-3777.
+To schedule an appointment with one of our experienced orthopedic physicians please call.